 Absolutely.
 Exposure to air pollutants can be nearly 100 times greater in a building than outdoors.
-The American Lung Association found that the majority of people spend 90% of their time indoors, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Shreveport.
+The American Lung Association found that many people spend 90% of their time indoors, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Shreveport.

 Many common household items contribute to poor indoor air quality, like: